scott-guthridge/pylibvna/docs/source/conv.rst

    a_1
    \end{bmatrix}

-The **u** parameters for a cascade of two-port networks is the right-to-left matrix product of the **u** parameters of each successive stage.
+The **u** parameters for a cascade of two-port networks is the matrix product of the **u** parameters of each successive stage, right to left.

 The **z** (impedance) parameters are defined as: